CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Performance Evaluation

-For training and performance evaluation we use the public CaloGAN dataset, which provides GEANT4-simulated datasets with 100,000 events for $\pi^{+}$ and $e^{+}$ incident particles~\cite{CaloGAN}.
-The data is split into 80\%, 10\%, and 10\% subsets for training, validation, and testing, respectively.
+For training and performance evaluation we use the public CaloGAN dataset \cite{Nachman2017} simulated from GEANT4 \cite{GEANT4:2002zbu}.
+The dataset provides 100,000 events for $\pi^{+}$, $\gamma$ and $e^{+}$ incident particles~\cite{CaloGAN} and is split into 80\%, 10\%, and 10\% subsets for training, validation, and testing, respectively.
 After conducting a hyperparameter scan \cite{Abhi}, we obtain the best models for each particle type.
-Utilizing classical blocked Gibbs sampling and QPU sampling methods respectively, we generate new samples from the latent space and passed them through the decoder to obtain synthetic shower images.
+Utilizing classical block Gibbs sampling and QPU sampling methods respectively, we generate new samples from the latent space and pass them through the decoder to obtain synthetic shower images.
 These images are then compared with GEANT4 test data to assess their performance.
-Classification can be used as a useful indicator of the performance of generative models.
+Firstly, chi-square and KS tests were conducted on the total event energies for CaloDVAE and CaloQVAE samples in the 1-100 GeV incident energy range.
+The results indicated consistency between the two sets of synthetic samples, further supporting the successful utilization of the QPU for sampling from the classically trained latent space.
+Compared with GEANT4 samples on chi-square tests, CaloQVAE performs similarly to the ones already adopted, within an order of magnitude \cite{ATLAS:2021pzo}.
+Moreover, classification can be used as a useful indicator of the performance of generative models.
 A good classifier should be able to understand and capture the important patterns in the data because it needs to learn discriminating features that distinguish different classes or categories accurately.
 We perform binary classification of $e^{+}$ vs $\pi^{+}$ and $e^{+}$ vs $\gamma$ using a neural network with 6 fully connected layers with dropout, following the method of \cite{CaloGAN}.
 All synthetic data is generated from the QPU using separate models trained separately on $e^{+},\pi^{+}$ and $\gamma$ samples.
 Our accuracy metrics (Table \ref{tab:accuracy}) are very close to the results obtained in \cite{CaloGAN}.
-The similar accuracy metrics illustrate that our CaloQVAE model is generating synthetic data that captures important patterns present in the true data, which indicates that the synthetic images generated from the QPU are successful at representing the underlying structure and characteristics of the true data.
+The similar accuracy metrics illustrate that our CaloQVAE model is generating synthetic data that captures important patterns present in the true data, which indicates that the synthetic images generated from the QPU can represent the underlying structure and characteristics of the true data.
 The fact that the classifier trained on synthetic $e^{+}$ vs $\pi^{+}$ data can perform well when tested on the GEANT4 data, and vice versa, suggests that the features learned by the CaloQVAE model are transferable.
-This means that the CaloQVAE model has successfully encoded the relevant information from the true data into its latent space representation, which allows the generated data to be informative and useful for training a classifier.
+This means that the CaloQVAE model can encode the relevant information from the true data into its latent space representation, which allows the generated data to be informative and useful for training a classifier.
 An issue that requires attention is the unexpected high performance of the $e^{+}$ vs $\gamma$ classifier, which is trained with synthetic data and tested on a separate set of synthetic data.
+To address the issue, we checked the datasets and found that the mean energy distributions in 504 calorimeter cells were consistent for $e^{+}$ and $\gamma$ synthetic datasets.
+We tried solutions like masking low-energy pixels and unifying dataset normalization, but the issue of over-performance persists.
+We believe that such performance difference is due to an existing intrinsic bias in the GEANT4 dataset between $e^{+}$ vs $\gamma$.
+As shown in Table \ref{tab:accuracy}, training and testing both on GEANT4 data for positron vs gamma already yield a relatively high classification rate compared to expectations.
+This rate increases further when training on GEANT4 and testing on synthetic data.
+Our model learns and amplifies this bias from the training dataset, leading to the observed issue.
 Similar over-performance has also been observed in \cite{CaloGAN}.
-To address this matter, we first check the datasets and discovered that the mean energy distributions on 504 calorimeter cells are similar for both the $e^{+}$ and $\gamma$ synthetic datasets.
-We then explored potential solutions such as masking out the low-energy pixels and unifying the normalization of the datasets for the two types of particles.
-However, despite these efforts, we are unable to effectively resolve the issue of over-performance.
-This raises the possibility that our CaloQVAE model may generate certain non-physical features, which allow the classifier to distinguish between the $e^{+}$ and $\gamma$ samples.
-Further research is warranted to explore potential ways of addressing this challenge.